zen-pb/calculator/README.md

 - Simple Calculations: It handles addition, subtraction, multiplication, and division.
 - Buttons, buttons, buttons!: It has a clear button, a backspace button, and of course, buttons for numbers and operations.
 - Stylish Design: It features a screen that rivals the dynamic island of the iPhone, with a sky blue body that makes other competitors—I'm looking at you, Apple—shake in their boots!
+- Keyboard support: Yes, you read it right, keyboard support!
+Calculating can now be right at your fingertips!
+Cool, right?

 ## Problem Solving Approach
 <div align="center">